 I've been wanting to stay in a yurt with Chester and Gretel for a while.
 So when the Astoria Warrenton Chamber of Commerce contacted me and asked if we wanted to stay in one of the dog friendly yurts at Fort Steven's State Park, I jumped at the chance!
 Fort Stevens was once the primary military defense installation in the three-fort, Harbor Defense System at the mouth of the Columbia River … [Read more...]

 You wanted a hiking buddy with lots of energy and that was always excited to go when you are so you got a puppy.
 You can't wait to hit the trails with your new pup and introduce them to a life of adventure.
 But should you?
 Puppies shouldn't go on substantial hikes until their bodies have fully matured.
-So how old should your puppy be before they start hiking?
-At What Age is it Safe for Puppies … [Read more...]
+This article is about hiking with your puppy but the same information applies whether you … [Read more...]

 Although I chose to hike on a weekday afternoon to reduce encountering off leash dogs, I knew we might encounter one or two.
 Chester and Gretel are what you call "reactive" dogs - an off-leash dog running up to them, especially when they are leashed, scares them.
 I rounded the corner and saw two larger dogs, both off leash.
 Their owner was nowhere in sight.
 I pulled Chester and Gretel to the … [Read more...]

 You're sitting around the campfire chatting with your friends when suddenly you realize your dog is missing.
 Maybe you hear barking, or yelling, from the campsite next door and realize your dog is over there sticking it's nose where it doesn't belong.
 Or maybe your dog has chased after a chipmunk and you're panicked because he's not coming when you call his name.
 Whatever the reason - etiquette or … [Read more...]